 This annual report provides a qualitative evaluation and some quantitative information on the effectiveness of the CP IPA in influencing vessel behavior to minimize Chinook bycatch.
 The CP IPA incentive program is largely an area-based program, and this evaluation relies heavily on spatial analysis of pollock trawl locations as well as the bycatch performance of the individual vessels.
-To begin an assessment of the IPA incentives on the individual vessels, the aggregate performance of the vessels in the 2011-2016 fisheries is tabulated and compared to performance during prior years.
-Table 4 shows the aggregate bycatch performance (number of Chinook per ton of pollock caught) of CP IPA vessels since

-2006, comprising the five years prior to, and six years since the implementation of the CP IPA.
-It is clear from Table 4 that CP Chinook bycatch performance has been better since the implementation of the IPA, as compared with the previous five years, although it cannot be determined what role environmental conditions and salmon abundance played throughout this time period.
+To begin an assessment of the IPA incentives on the individual vessels, the aggregate performance of the vessels in the 2013-2017 fisheries (recent 5 year performance) is tabulated and compared to performance during years prior to Amendment 91 regulations.
+Table 4 shows the aggregate bycatch performance (number of Chinook per ton of pollock caught) of CP IPA vessels 2006-2010, comprising the five years prior to implementation of the CP IPA, and the recent five years under the IPA.
+It is clear from Table 4 that CP Chinook bycatch performance has greatly improved since the implementation of the IPA, as compared to previous years without incentive measures in place, although it cannot be determined what role environmental conditions and salmon abundance played throughout this time period.